syner143/Web-Programming-Project/README.md

 # Web-Programming-Project
-A small website with a few applications using HTML, CSS, JS and PHP
+A small website with a few applications using CSS, JS and PHP